primeXXIX/todos_list/README.md

 ### Optional/Stretch goals
 - [ ] Do not use images to render the cards.
 Use CSS shape tricks to render the different patterns on the cards.
 - [ ] Implement multiplayer set, where multiple players on different computers can join and simultaneously join the game.
+- [ ] Hint button; first hint tells number of sets on table, second hint lights up the border of cards in a set, third hints tells you to go home.

 ## Quality Rubric
 - [ ] Game logic is separated from the rendering logic.